 Q: How Much Is The Cost Of A Tier 2 Visa Extension?

 A: The Tier 2 visa extension cost is currently £704.

 Q: What Are The Requirements For A Tier 2 Visa Extension?

 A: The main requirements for a Tier 2 visa extension are to show that you have a valid job offer and can financially support yourself during your stay in the UK.

 Q: Do I Need To Attend An Interview For A Tier 2 Visa Extension?

 A: You must attend an interview at the Home Office as part of your Tier 2 visa extension application process.

-Well, we discussed can I change my visit visa to any other visa.
+Well, we discussed whether can I change my visit visa to any other visa.
 In brief, it may not be possible to change from a Visitor Visa to another visa type in the UK.
 Hence, other options are available for those looking to stay in the country on a longer-term basis.

-With careful planning and research, finding a solution best suits your needs is possible.
+With careful planning and research, finding a solution that best suits your needs is possible.
 If you have any questions or need assistance with changing your visa, the KQ Solicitor team of experts can help.
 Contact us today!